 In the course of our business we sometimes have pet piglets for sale to responsible and loving homes.
 Therefore, it is our utmost wish that we can provide answers to all your questions and that you become fully informed about what it takes to become a Micro Pig Owner!

-Finally, before buying your own piglets from us you could consider booking Borrow My Piggy Service – a unique opportunity to look after our piglets from a day to a week to find out if Miniature Pig ownership is for you.
-We will offer a 50% discount on the purchase price of piglets to those who have booked this service.
-Terms and Conditions apply.
+Finally, before buying your own piglets from us you could consider booking Borrow My Piggy Service – a unique opportunity to look after our friendly and Therapy Trained Miniature Pigs Biscuit and Popcorn from 24 -36 hours in the comfort of your own home to find out if Miniature Pig Ownership is for you.
+You can see photos of Biscuit and Popcorn on our Gallery page.

 WHY CONSIDER MINIATURE PIGS AS PETS?